-When filing a bid protest for a FAR unsolicited proposal to the government, you must present evidence or arguments to meet all bid protest regulations and other statutory requirements.
-In this case, the protestor acted pro se without a bid protest attorney that is familiar with government contracting procedures.
+When filing a bid protest for FAR unsolicited proposals to the government, you must present evidence or arguments to meet all bid protest regulations and other statutory requirements.
+In this case, the protestor acted pro se without a bid protest lawyer that is familiar with government contracting procedures.
 An appellate brief to this Federal Circuit Court of Appeals could have minimized this adverse outcome.

-FAR Requirements: The FAR unsolicited proposal requirements and the business proposal format can be very tricky.
+FAR unsolicited proposals requirements and the business proposal format can be very tricky.
 However, if you have the right people on your team, you can increase the chances of getting your business proposal or project proposal approved by the government.